 - High counts: 44 in Sarpy Co 11 May 1996, 40-50 at Fontenelle Forest, Sarpy Co 1 May 2018, 38 in Lancaster Co 2 May 2011, and 35 in Washington Co 3 May 2009.

-Migration is from early Sep through late Oct, with an earlier report 12 Aug 1977 Sioux Co and 18 Aug 2019 Kimball Co.
+Migration is from early Sep through late Oct, with earlier reports 12 Aug 1977 Sioux Co and 18 Aug 2019 Kimball Co.
 By Nov-Dec, most sightings are in the southeast, where the species occasionally lingers into Dec and early Jan (see Winter).
 There are about 44 reports for Dec, many from CBCs, with high counts 8 at DeSoto NWR 28 Dec 2013, 6 at Omaha, Douglas Co on 16 Dec 1972 and five there 19 Dec 1998.
 Most Dec reports are from the Missouri River Valley and the eastern Platte River Valley where occasional wintering occurs, north to Norfolk and Dakota Co and west to Grand Island and Kearney.
 One was in Lincoln Co 21 Dec 2014, and another in Scotts Bluff Co 22 Dec 2019.

 - High counts: 100 at Rowe Sanctuary, Buffalo Co 13 Oct 1996, 75 in southwest Dixon Co 27 Sep 1998, 60 at Spring Creek Prairie, Lancaster Co 12 Oct 2020, and 50 in Dixon Co 3 Oct 1994.